leahyanagisawa/leahyana/essays/coding-standards.md

 ## ESLint

 In ICS 314, we are being taught how to think like a software engineer.
-Finding the most efficent, reusable code is always the goal.
+Finding the most efficient, reusable code is always the goal.
 How do coding standards play into this?
 Well, it's quite obvious: you can't have good, efficient code if you don't adhere to coding standards.
-In this class, we are currently using Javascrip for our coding language.
+In this class, we are currently using Javascript for our coding language.
 There are many different standards for various different coding languages, but we are using ESLint with IntelliJ for our coding standards.

 ESLint is a linter that aids by checking Javascript code for a number of issues such as syntax errors, code style violations, potential bugs, and formatting issues.
 My overall experience using ESLint has been pretty positive.
 I appreciate how it shows you any errors before you run your code.
 It helps in saving time between running, troubleshooting, rerunning, and more troubleshooting until the problem is found and solved.
 When ESLint finds an error in the code, it will highlight and a warning will appear to let you know you have an error in your code.